-Adjust envelope 4 like envelope 1 but give it a little more decay.
+Adjust envelope four like envelope one but give it a little more decay.
 This is the amp envelope by default, so we have to shape it the way we want to articulate the kick.

-For the INSERT 2 module, add a parabolic shaper and turn the dry/wet to fully wet.
+For the INSERT 2 module, add a parabolic shaper and turn the dry/wet completely to wet.
 Play around with the drive until you get an effect you like.
 Again, don’t overdo it!

 Trap Kick – Made in Massive